albracher/Deepfake-Detection/README.md

 [Slides from the presentation](https://docs.google.com/presentation/d/1bmGdfFXIWDnN-uHT5sn4Eq3GNNIxgEyrPM9VXF9mR-g/edit?usp=sharing)

-As this project mainly dealt with research, and less of the coding portion, the main "event" was our presentation.
+As this project mainly dealt with research moreso than "pure" coding and data analysis, the main "event" was our presentation.